 Regions crossed: connection with the Via Francigena coming from Lombardy, Emilia-Romagna, Tuscany

-Stops: keeping in mind the places to stay and the places to visit, this path has been divided as follows:
+Stops with places to stay and to visit in mind this path has been divided as follows:

 1st leg: Fidenza - Parma 21,5km